infoatgodreams/GoDreams-Repository/Roll Ups/Alternative Care/Restoration.md

 	* families, asking about the kind of support that was important to them in the reintegration process;
 	* elders, religious leaders or other adults, asking them about the elements needed for a child to be accepted and included in the community.
 	* output indicators (the direct products or services provided) outcome and impact indicators (which examine the success of efforts to reintegrate a child, and changes in child, family or community or the wider policy environment likely to enhance reintegration).
 Programme designers are strongly encouraged to develop their own indicators based on the specifics of their programme and on the perspectives of stakeholders involved in reintegration processes.
+* Outcome and impact indicators of the process overall:
+	* Children and families are able to accept reunification
+	* Families agree to a post-reunification support plan
+	* Children feel welcomed into their families
+	* Transfer of case files to local authorities

+## Monitoring

+* Monitoring can occur at three interlinked but distinct levels:
+	* the individual case – in order to track child and family well-being and inform care plans
+	* the agency’s programme – in order to track progress, quality and effectiveness of implementation and inform programme planning and development
+	* the overall, multi-actor reintegration effort – in order to identify coverage, gaps and effective good practice.
 * According to Ethiopian guidelines[^3],
 	* A childcare organization working on child-family reunification, after reunifying the child, shall conduct follow-up at least once in a year on the overall and specific development of a child till the child is well adjusted within the family and the surrounding environment.
 The follow up shall include child’s development with respect to:
         * health status